John Gibbs (government official): 2022 congressional campaign

 In November 2021, Gibbs announced his campaign for the U.S. House of Representatives from Michigan's 3rd congressional district.
 He ran in the Republican primary election against incumbent congressman Peter Meijer, who was one of ten House Republicans to vote to impeach President Trump over the January 6 United States Capitol attack.
 Gibbs ran as a far-right candidate.
 Trump endorsed Gibbs a few days after he announced his candidacy.
 The district is based in Grand Rapids.

 During the Republican primary campaign, Gibbs made his Trump endorsement and support for false election claims the centerpieces of his candidacy.
 He continued to deny that Joe Biden had been legitimately elected president in 2020, and falsely claimed that the 2020 election results were "mathematically impossible".
 He criticized Meijer for voting to impeach Trump, as well as for voting for supporting U.S. humanitarian and military aid to Ukraine and for voting in favor of bipartisan gun safety legislation following a gun massacre at an elementary school in Uvalde, Texas.

 In the final days of the primary, the Democratic Congressional Campaign Committee bought TV ads designed to raise Gibbs' profile, believing that Meijer would be the more difficult opponent in the general election.
 On August 2, 2022, Gibbs defeated Meijer in the primary election.
 Meijer said he would not support Gibbs in the November election.

 In September 2022, CNN reported that as a student at Stanford, Gibbs founded a self-described think tank called the Society for the Critique of Feminism.
 The group's webpage said that women do not "posess [sic] the characteristics necessary to govern" and that women should not have the right to vote.
 A spokesperson for the Gibbs campaign responded "Of course, John does not believe that women shouldn't vote or shouldn't work."
 Gibbs said the site "was made as a satire, of trolling against the liberals on campus."

-In the general election, Democratic nominee Hillary Scholten flipped the district and defeated Gibbs, winning by a margin of nearly 13 points.
+In the general election, Democratic nominee Hillary Scholten flipped the district and defeated Gibbs, winning 55% to 42%.